abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 * Implementations should implement an SMBIOS Type 42 structure that describes each host interface as described in section (SMBIOS Link)

-* Support for automatically generating and sending credentials to the host OS kernel and/or firmware using UEFI runtime variables should be implemented as defined in section  (Kernel Authentication Link).
-  * If the Kernal Authentication Interface is implemented, Redfish services shall implement a configuration option that allows customers to disable the Kernel Authentication
-  * If the Kernel Authentication Interface is implemented, Redfish service shall implement a configurable privileges for this kernel interface shall be configurable.

 ## SMBIOS Support
 The host should support an SMBIOS Type 42 structure that defines the attributes of the Redfish Host Interfaces that are supported for the system.

 Information in the structure will allow host software to discover the Redfish Manager interfaces supported and to initialize the host-side driver stack.